Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 # The Scaling Secret Sauce (yes term you heard it here first!)

-So how do we control (or queue) messages when using multiple Azure OpenAI instances (accounts) As a best practice, Microsoft recommends the use of **retry logic** whenever using a service such as AOAI.
+So how do we control (or queue) messages when using multiple Azure OpenAI instances (accounts)?
+How do we manage return error codes highly efficently to optimize the AOAI experience?

+As a best practice, Microsoft recommends the use of **retry logic** whenever using a service such as AOAI.
 With APIM, this will allow us do this easily, but with some secret sauce added it... using the concept of _retries with exponential backoff_.
 Retries with exponential backoff is a technique that retries an operation, with an exponentially increasing wait time, up to a maximum retry count has been reached (the exponential backoff).
 This technique embraces the fact that cloud resources might intermittently be unavailable for more than a few seconds for any reason, or more likely using AOAI, if an error is returned due to too many tokens per second (or requests per second) in a large scale deployment.